Why we love the habit of regular Family Meetings

 4. Things that we’ve found work well

-When I know we’re having a Family Meeting, I’ll try to make sure we have dessert that night… after all, it’s always better to be in high spirits before a tricky conversation!
+When I know we’re having a Family Meeting, I’ll try to make sure we have dessert that night… a sweet treat can help with tricky conversations!
 We normally eat the main meal and towards the end, we’ll start the Meeting.

 Sam and I have also used Family Meetings as a time to introduce a new routine or to get the children on board with a new idea (or an old one that’s fallen off our radar!)
 Over the years this has been a new chore system, habits we’ve noticed everyone has started to get away with, or a general laziness.
 Coming together to discuss things in a safe, supportive atmosphere really helps to reset how everyone is feeling, too.